easypropertylistings/Easy-Property-Listings/README.md

 ## Change Log

+= 3.5.6 April 11, 2024 =

+- Fix: [listing_search] shortcode the status variable was being overwritten when the status option was passed to the shortcode causing state values to not display.

 = 3.5.5 April 10, 2024 =

 - Fix: [listing_search] shortcode passing the status database error due to double escaping.